vishnubob/pixace/README.md

     --val_images=my_images/val
 ```

 Training will periodically update you on its metrics, but don't expect output right away.
 It will automatically save training metrics to the weights directory, so you can also monitor your training session with tensorboard.
-In addition to the metrics, tensorboard will also visualize output from the model at each checkpoint.
+In addition to metrics, tensorboard will also visualize output from the model at each checkpoint.

 There are a variety of configuration parameters such as `--batch_size`, `--bitdepth` and `--image_size`.
 See the command line usage for more details.
 For example, here is the usage for train: